Wittgensteindu30/Integration_window/README.md

 # First independent variable: presentation time of the half-disks vary.
 # Second independent variable: relative time of the integration stimulus to the change in axis of rotation.

+# Saves the data under an XPD file.
+With the following content :
+# Column 1 = Subject number
+# Column 2 = Trial Number
+# Column 3 = Delay before the circle starts rotating
+# Column 4 = Delay of the stimulus with respect to the change of rotation
+# Column 5 = Detection (=f), or no detection (=j)
+# Column 6 = Reaction time